EstamelGG/vintel/README.md

 <p align="center">
   <img align="middle" src="src/vi/ui/res/logo.png">
 </p>

+# What is new

+Support new log format @2022

 # Welcome To Vintel

 Visual intel chat analysis, planning and notification application for [EVE Online](http://www.eveonline.com).
 Gathers status through in-game intelligence channels on all known hostiles and presents all the data on a [dotlan](http://evemaps.dotlan.net/map/Cache#npc24) generated regional map.
 The map is annotated in real-time as players report intel in monitored chat channels.